AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 One persistent issue that we never managed to solve completely involved the replication of a collection of pointers.
 The problem arose from when the collection was replicated before the object themselves had time to properly replicate.
 For example, when replicating a `TArray<UObjects*>` and using an `OnRep` function that relies on the values in the array, we often encountered `nullptr` instead of the objects.
 We believe that this issue stems from the `TArray` replicating properly before the objects within the array has had the time to properly replicate, resulting in an array of null pointers on the client side when the `OnRep` function gets called.
 A workaround that we used to skirt around the issue was to perform null checks through the array on the client, but this solution feels clunky.
 I believe that there is a better solution, but we have not yet found it.

 ### Debugging Multiplayer
+Debugging a finding solutions for issues that arose when testing the game in a multiplayer session presented another set of challenges.
+The standard IDE debugger could not attach to the game instances when we were testing it in Standalone mode, which unfortunately is also required to test networking features properly.

+To help solve this problem, we relied on the Logging System i develope early in the project.
+We used it identify difference in replication and pinpoint the crash or issue arose.
+While this is far from a perfect solution, it was definitely helpful.
+I imagine that there are better and more accessible solutions for debugging the online mode, but we were not aware of them at the time.
+In a larger and more extensive project, I would definitely spend more time on reseach and ensure that we establish a more comprehensive method of debugging the online features.

 ### Reworks upon Reworks